mattrondel/D415/OpenStack.md

 ## Securtity Modules

 ### Barbican

+Is the Key manager service it provides secure storage, provisioning and management of secret data, such as password, encryption keys, X509 Certificates and raw binary data

- should be used to imrove the storage and management of secure authentication information.
+Should be used to imrove the storage and management of secure authentication information.
 Works with Keystone authentication to manage internal application secuurty by behaving as a key manager.

 ### Murano
  prodives a white list reposity of applications